 Chase Sapphire Preferred

-The Chase Sapphire Preferred earns 2x Ultimate Rewards (UR) points on Dining and General Travel.
-It also earns one point on non-bonus spend.
-Furthermore, this card offers a 60,000-point sign-up bonus that can be earned after spending $4,000 in the first 3 months.
+Plus, Chase is offering a sign-up bonus worth 80,000 UR points.
+This bonus can be earned by spending $4,000 within the first three months.
 Like the World of Hyatt Card, the Sapphire Preferred has a $95 annual fee.
+Neither card’s annual fees are waived the first year.

 American Express Hilton Surpass Card

-Hilton loyalists would love this card more than the World of Hyatt Card.
-The Surpass Card earns 12x Hilton Honors points at Hilton properties.
+Hilton loyalists would love the Hilton Surpass Card more than the World of Hyatt Card.
+The Surpass Card earns 12x Hilton Honors points at Hilton properties (not including Hilton membership and Gold Status points bonuses).
 It also earns 6x points for Dining, Groceries, and Gas.
 All other purchases earn 3x HH points.

-The card comes with a bonus of 125,000 points that can earned after spending $2,000 in the first 3 months.
+Plus, Amex is offering a public sign-up bonus worth 130,000 points.
+This bonus can be earned after spending $2,000 within the first three months.
 This bonus comes in one part unlike the two-part Hyatt bonus.
-It also has a significantly lower minimum spend, making it more attainable.
+It also has a significantly lower minimum spend, making it more attainable for more people.

-Like the World of Hyatt Card, the Ascend has a $95 annual fee.
+Like the World of Hyatt Card, the Surpass Card has a $95 annual fee.
 But it comes with valuable Hilton Gold Status and other nice perks to justify the fee.
+The better option depends on which hotel chain you prefer.

 Hyatt loyalists are in for a big treat with the Chase World of Hyatt Card.
 It has a plethora of opportunities to earn valuable Hyatt points and great benefits to boot.
 The World of Hyatt Card can be considered a long-term keeper card for Hyatt loyalists and many other travelers.

-I am especially impressed by how much Hyatt offers with Discoverist Status.
+What’s especially impressive is how much Hyatt offers with Discoverist Status, which comes with the World of Hyatt Card.
 You can really get loads of value especially when compared to comparable statuses from other hotel chains.
-Fortunately, Hyatt’s Explorist and Globalist statuses are also more attainable when you use the World of Hyatt Card.
+Hyatt’s Explorist and Globalist statuses are also more attainable when you use the World of Hyatt Card.

 Apply Today: Chase World of Hyatt Card